tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 OCCT topological descriptions also allow the simple shapes defined in these terms to be combined into sets.
 For example, a set of edges forms a wire; a set of faces forms a shell, and a set of solids forms a composite solid (CompSolid in Open CASCADE Technology).
 You can also combine shapes of either sort into compounds.
 Finally, you can give a shape an orientation and a location.

 Listing shapes in order of complexity from vertex to composite solid leads us to the notion of the data structure as knowledge of how to break a shape down into a set of simpler shapes.
-This is in fact, the purpose of the *TopoDS* package.
+This is in fact, the purpose of the *TopoDS* module.

 The model of a shape is a shareable data structure because it can be used by other shapes.
 (An edge can be used by more than one face of a solid).
 A shareable data structure is handled by reference.
 When a simple reference is insufficient, two pieces of information are added - an orientation and a local coordinate reference.
 - An orientation tells how the referenced shape is used in a boundary (*Orientation* from *TopAbs*).